 How do I book a pregnancy scan

-2. Healthcare professional or patient books the appointment
+2. Healthcare professional or patient books the appointment with us.

 3. On arrival at the ultrasound clinic the patient will present their letter of approval and be invited to sign a consent form.